Akashyatinjain/Akashyatinjain/README.md

 Six projects below.
 Every single one is **live, deployed, and clickable right now** — not a half-finished repo with a broken `npm start`.
 I taught myself the full stack by building real things until they broke, then figuring out why: auth flows, relational schemas, file storage, deployment pipelines — the parts tutorials skip.

-Currently **Joint Tech Lead @ IEEE SFIT**, running technical events and mentoring juniors, while sharpening DSA and system design between deploys.
+Right now I'm **Joint Tech Lead at IEEE SFIT**, running technical events and mentoring juniors, while sharpening DSA and system design on the side.
+Looking for a **Software Engineering internship** where I can bring that same "actually finish it" energy to a real team.

 <br>